pellared/otel-logs-talk/slides.md

 </div>

 <!--
-During the talk are are going to explore the following areas in the context of OpenTelemetry:
+During the talk we are going to explore the following areas in the context of OpenTelemetry:

-[click] the syntax (or data model) of logs,
+[click] the data model of logs,

 [click] the semantics of logs and events,